gbili/dotfiles/README.md

 - Go to Tweaks GUI App and in **Keyboard & Mouse** press the **Additional Layout Options**
 - Done

+## Vim

-### Install Vim-nox (ruby support for command-t)
+### Can Install Vim-nox (ruby support for command-t)
 This is needed if you use command-t.
-But command-t is a real pain to install, so maybe just use ctrlp.vim and normal vim install
+> But command-t is a real pain to install, so maybe just use ctrlp.vim and normal vim install

-## Vim
 ### Use CtrlP instead of Command-t
 Works directly out of the box.
 You can then change CtrlP binding to <leader>t `map <leader>t :CtrlP .<cs>`